SignalK/signalk-to-nmea0183/README.md

 ...
 ```

 Internally the plugin emits events named `nmea0183out`.
 This configuration sends the data of these events to the serialport's output.

+Be aware the data is also sent by default to TCP port 10110 in which case it is possible to have access to the generated NMEA strings without configuring a serial output device by connecting to port 10110 with a TCP client (e.g. OpenCPN, Netcat, kplex etc)